Welcome to Sanderson Auto Repair!

 - Change your filters.
 Dirty filters can sometimes increase the amount of fuel your vehicle uses by as much as 10 percent.

-- Keep tires properly inflated and aligned.
+- Keep tires properly inflated and vehicle aligned.
 Check regularly to ensure your wheels are fully inflated and your alignment is good.

 - Get regular engine tune-ups and car maintenance checks.
 A lot can go wrong with a car.
 Damaged spark plugs or transmission problems can also contribute to poor gas mileage.